Seppli11/ZHAW-Summary/summaries/24FS/CCP2/10_DevOps.md

 * DevOps
   The production system is operated automatically (config management, infrastructure provisioning, backup, monitoring, ...)

-The difference between continuous delivery and continuous deployment, is that in continuous delivery there is a human in the loop which presses a big red button when delivering a release.
+The difference between continuous delivery and continuous deployment, is that in continuous delivery there is a human in the loop who presses a big red button when delivering a release.
 In continuous deployment this is automated.
 Continuous deployment is used by very few companies since it requires a lot of trust in their tests.

 ## Multi-Stage Delivery Environment